Bees, Birds and Butterflies

 • Butterflies also seek nectar, and the best butterfly gardens will feature vitex, lantanas, pentas, Mexican sunflowers, cosmos, firebush, hibiscus, summer phlox, butterfly weed, milkweed and other asclepiads, Gregg’s mistflower, pride of Barbados, Mexican petunias, coneflowers, spider flowers and verbenas.
 Some plants are critical food sources, including wild milkweed for Monarchs, parsley and dill for Black Swallowtails and passionvines for Gulf Frittilaries.

 That’s enough to get you started.
-Best suggestion of all: next chance you get, take a child to a well-supplied nursery.
+Best suggestion of all: Take a child and get to a well-supplied nursery today.
 Take a moment to look through their flowers.
 Odds are you’ll find bees and butterflies, and maybe even a few hummingbirds to boot, right there working their plants.
 That’s the best proof of all.